Slow Living & The Rise Of The Feminine

 I am a master of slow living, I always have been.
 If I applied the 10,000-hour theory (that it takes 10,000 hours of practice plus a natural ability to succeed) I can add reading, naps and drinking coffee to my repertoire, which helps explain how I achieved my masters in slow living.

-The wisest thing we can do for ourselves is to contemplate the quiet.
+Sometimes, the wisest thing we can do for ourselves is to contemplate the quiet.

 Doing versus being.
 One is not wrong, making the other right.
 Both offer tremendous value when they sit in balance.
 Finding our center between the two will be different for all of us.